 As previously noted, in developing the fundable portion of the Priority List and the intended use plan, the State has established a number of set-asides and reserves required or allowed under federal and state regulations.
-These Reserves are accessed on a first-come, first-served basis unless otherwise noted, and do not rely on a priority point score for allocation to qualifying municipalities.
+These reserves are accessed on a first-come, first-served basis unless otherwise noted, and do not rely on a priority point score for allocation to qualifying municipalities.
+Projects seeking funding through Reserve categories must submit a complete Clean Water Fund application to be considered; projects will be funded on a first-come, first-served basis subject to the availability of funds.

-Reserve for cost increases (Grant percentage varies) FY21 \$30M
+Reserve for Cost Increases (Grant percentage varies)